HyperKat/ws-navigator_0.5/README.md

   6. convert js to $

 Installation:
-  1. backup template / joomla
+  1. backup template / joomla ( this you should do always, with/without the menu backup for hackup )
   2. unzip folder
   3. zip the mod_wsnavigator folder and install it as joomla extension
   4. After installation, choose root of scripts and styles option in modul-settings: